Pisti-Booboo/rawbot-model/.github/code_of_conduct.md

-# Contributor Covenant Code of Conduct
+# code of conduct

-## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## Our Standards
+Here is about establishing a minimal level of civil and professional collaboration. a respectful and productive environment for all participants. making any new contributors feel welcome.

+## All Welcome :
+Each person should feel welcomed and accepted regardless of : *(but not limited to)*
+ - gender identity
+ - sexual orientation
+ - disability
+ - body size
+ - race/ethnicity
+ - nationality
+ -  age
+ -  religion or belief

+everybody can have competence and interest in software project all deserve equal access to opportunity with same rights and privileges as everyone else. and it appear that diversity is a +factor for successful team work :
+ - “Why Diverse Teams Are Smarter”,(Harvard Business Review)
+ - "psychological safety",(Foster Psychological Safety, re:Work).

+## Good and Bad Behaviors
+clarifying the standards of acceptable and not acceptable behaviors

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contributes to creating a positive environment may include *(but is not limited to)*:
-include:
+* starting with greetings

-* Using welcoming and inclusive language
+* Using inclusive language
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing points of view and experiences
+*  respecting the opinions of others.
 * Gracefully accepting constructive criticism
-* Focusing on what is best for the community
+* Focusing on what is best for the team
-* Showing empathy towards other community members
+* Showing empathy towards other members
+* Using language such as “yes/and”, not “no/but.”
+* listening as much as speaking

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behavior may include *(but is not limited to)*:
+* unwarranted exclusion and patronizing language

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexual language or imagery and unwelcome sexual attention or advances
+* derail or trolling. out of topic and unproductive discussion
+* excessive jokes and kidding, useless funny talk
+* offensive aggressive messages
-* Trolling, insulting/derogatory comments, and personal or political attacks
+* rude insulting/derogatory comments
-* Public or private harassment
+* intimidation personal attacks harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission.
-* Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are the arbiters with full authority rights on this project, But also they are supposed to be responsible, just and fair

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Of course they can remove, edit, or reject any contributions and ban temporarily or permanently any contributors But its expected to see them having corrective action only against unacceptable behavior.

+an essential trust need to be given to maintainers as acting in appropriate way because the development of this project is a symbiosis partnership if maintainers abuses contributors will just stop participating .

+## Enforcement
+All unacceptable behaviors will be investigated.
+And if the case is deemed necessary , appropriate and proportional action will be done.

+Be aware that project maintainers  are not supposed to be “*social judges*” We are sorry for who feel persecuted offended or harassed. but action will be taken only against project development troublemakers.

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Communications outside this software project cannot be considered .

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html), For answers to common questions about this code of conduct, see the [FAQ](https://www.contributor-covenant.org/faq)
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html)[version 1.4]